 Mars Hill College is located in one of the most beautiful and healthful regions of the Eastern United States, the mountains of Western North Carolina.
-The town, which derives its name from the college, has a population of about 2,200.
-It is 18 miles north of Asheville, via the new Interstate 26.
-Asheville is the largest city in the western third of the state with a population of approximately 69,000.
-Asheville has the sophisticated attractions of a major metropolis, and is known for its quality arts, crafts, and music offerings.
+The town, which derives its name from the college, has a population of about 1,700.
+It is 18 miles north of Asheville (via the new Interstate 26), which is the largest city in the western third of the state with a population of approximately 70,400.
+Asheville has the sophisticated attractions of a major urban center, and is known for its quality arts, crafts, and music offerings.
 Its annual Bele Chere festival each summer draws about 300,000 people.
-The campus is also 10 miles east of Marshall, the county seat of Madison County.
+The campus is 10 miles east of Marshall, the county seat of Madison County.